Linear time construction of compressed text indices in compact space: Construction in linear time and space

-And the following corollary: \begin{lemma} Given as input sequence $S[1..n]$ of colors from $[1..\sigma]$, we can in deterministic linear time build a data structure that occupies $n\log\sigma+8n+o(n)$ bits of space and that supports $\mathtt{access}$ and $\mathtt{prank}$ operations in constant time and in addition, allows, given any range $[i,j]$ to report all the $\mathtt{occ}$ distinct colors that occur in $S[i..j]$ in time $O(\mathtt{occ})$.
+The only source of randomization construction time in Lemma~\ref{lemma:build_range_color_report1} is in the construction of $\textsc{mmphf}$s used to support the partial rank queries.
+If we instead use partial rank data structure from Lemma~\ref{lemma:build_prank} into Lemma~\ref{lemma:build_range_color_report1}, we immediately get the following corollary: \begin{lemma} Given as input sequence $S[1..n]$ of colors from $[1..\sigma]$, we can in deterministic linear time build a data structure that occupies $n\log\sigma+8n+o(n)$ bits of space and that supports $\mathtt{access}$ and $\mathtt{prank}$ operations in constant time and in addition, allows, given any range $[i,j]$ to report all the $\mathtt{occ}$ distinct colors that occur in $S[i..j]$ in time $O(\mathtt{occ})$.
 In addition, for every color occurring in $S[i..j]$, the algorithm reports the frequency of the color in $S[i..j]$ and in $S[1..i-1]$ The reporting algorithm uses $O(\sigma)$ bits of working space. \end{lemma}